FNNDSC/pfdcm/README.md

   ./make.sh -i
   ```

 To make sure Orthanc started successfully, visit [http://localhost:8042](http://localhost:8042) in a browser and log in with username `orthanc` and password `orthanc`.
 You should now be able to interact with Orthanc and upload files.
+Feel free to pull our publically available anonymized [T1 MPRAGE scan of a normal 3 year old brain](https://github.com/FNNDSC/SAG-anon) and upload into your Orthanc.

 ### "hello, pfdcm"